 Linear holds the work that needs to outlive the session.
 It's where ongoing platform issues live for the Content Lab app, where SEO experiments are tracked for duo.ca, where I separate "today's focus" from "noise to revisit."
 Claude can open issues from inside the repo when it spots tech debt, which means the cleanup work doesn't get lost in the shuffle.

-GitHub, Vercel, and Supabase: the storage layer
+GitHub, Vercel, and Supabase: the storage and deployment layer

 Group these three.
 They're separate tools, but in this stack they do one job.
 Save anywhere, access anywhere, durably.